Skip to main content

 Amazon GuardDuty provides multi-account support using AWS Organizations, so you can enable GuardDuty across all of your existing and new accounts.
 Your security team can aggregate your organization's findings across accounts into a single GuardDuty administrator account for easier management.
 The aggregated findings are also available through CloudWatch Events, making it easy to integrate with an existing enterprise event management system.

-To obtain Log Relay and to configure your account for remote log collection, you must have the following AMP permissions added to your account:
+To obtain Log Relay and to configure your account for remote log collection, you must have the following Nexus permissions added to your account:

 • Write Virtual Machine